logzio/logz-docs/_source/user-guide/cloud-siem/private-feed.md

   - shalper
 ---

-You can enrich threat detection with your own private feed of malicious IPs.
-To do so, you'll need to maintain an IOC-specific feed and make it accessible by HTTP/HTTPS to Logz.io.
+You can enrich threat detection with your own private feeds.
+To do so, you'll need to maintain IOC-specific feeds and make them accessible by HTTP/HTTPS to Logz.io.

 ![Configure a private feed](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem/configure-private-feed-alpha.png)

-#### Configure a private feed
+#### Configure Logz.io to pull your private feed

 Configuring Logz.io to fetch a private feed is very much like configuring a custom notification endpoint.